influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 Configure InfluxDB Enterprise to query a Lightweight Directory Access Protocol (LDAP)-compatible directory service to:

 - Determine user permissions
-- Synchronize InfluxDB and the directory service each request to the remote directory service doesn't need to be queried.
+- Synchronize InfluxDB and the directory service so each request to the remote directory service doesn't need to be queried.

 ## Requirements